 In my spare time I enjoy taking my dog Bramley out for a walk and I’ve recently become a bit of a gardener; growing raspberries, rhubarb, and sweet-corn to name a few.

 Rachel Moore I have lived I St Germans for the past 14 years and have held many different roles within the village’s education provisions and Bridge’s Federation.
 I graduated from Westminster College, Oxford in 1998 with a Batchelor of Education degree and taught in both Surrey and Norwich before moving to St Germans to have my first child, now 14 years old!
 After 2 more children and many years working as a supply teacher at all 3 of the Bridge’s Federation schools, I was delighted to be offered my current post as year 1 & 2 class teacher at St German’s.
-Since moving to St Germans, I have played an active role on both the St German’s pre-school committee and Bridge’s Federation governing body.
+Since moving to St Germans, I have played an active role on both the St German’s pre-school committee and governing body.

 My ‘spare time’ is now usually spent on a football pitch, supporting my 2 sons or being a taxi for my daughter, driving her to her friends, town or dancing lessons!

 Toni Clarkstone I moved to the St Germans 10 years ago and my youngest daughter joined the school in Year 4 and now she has just started University.
 I began helping at St Germans School reading with the children and progressed on to achieve Higher Level Teaching Assistant (HLTA) qualification.
-I now have the role as PSA across all The Bridges Federation schools supporting parents and children.
+I now have the role as PSA across all the schools supporting parents and children.
 I have been a staff governor for 5 years and working across all 3 schools gives me the knowledge I need to support the schools, staff and children at our governors meetings.